truenas/documentation/content/TruenasApps/_index.md

 Refer to individual tutorials in the [Stable]({{< relref "/content/TruenasApps/StableApps/_index.md" >}}), [Community]({{< relref "/content/TruenasApps/CommunityApps/_index.md" >}}), or [Enterprise]({{< relref "/content/TruenasApps/EnterpriseApps/_index.md" >}}) sections of the Documentation Hub for more details on configuring application settings.

-#### Allocating GPU
+#### GPU Passthrough
-Users with compatible hardware can allocate one or more GPU devices to an application for use in hardware acceleration.
+Users with compatible hardware can passthrough a GPU device to an application for use in hardware acceleration.
-Allocating GPUs is an advanced process that could require significant troubleshooting depending on the installed GPU device(s) and application-specific criteria.

 GPU devices can be available for the host operating system (OS) and applications or can be [isolated for use in a Virtual Machine (VM)]({{< relref "managegpuscale.md" >}}).
 A single GPU cannot be shared between the OS/applications and a VM.

-Allocate the GPU from the **Resources Configuration** section of the application installation wizard screen or the **Edit** screen for a deployed application.
+The GPU passthrough option shows in the **Resources Configuration** section of the application installation wizard screen or the **Edit** screen for a deployed application.

 {{< trueimage src="/images/SCALE/Apps/ResourcesConfiguration.png" alt="Resources Configuration" id="Resources Configuration" >}}

-Click the **GPU Resource** allocation row for the type of GPU (AMD, Intel, or NVIDIA) and select the number of GPU devices the application is allowed access to.
+Click **Passthrough available GPU** for the type of GPU (AMD, Intel, or the  NVIDIA) to have TrueNAS pass the GPU to the application.
-You cannot specify which available GPU device TrueNAS allocates to the application.
-Furthermore, assigned devices can change on reboot.

-{{< trueimage src="/images/SCALE/Apps/ResourcesConfigurationAllocateGPU.png" alt="Select GPU Allocation" id="Select GPU Allocation" >}}
+{{< trueimage src="/images/SCALE/Apps/InstallAppResourceConfigurationGPU.png" alt="Select GPU Passthrough" id="Select GPU Passthrough" >}}

-{{< expand "Troubleshooting GPU Allocation" "v" >}}
-If installed GPU devices do not populate as available for allocation in **GPU Configuration**:

-1. Ensure the GPU devices you want to allocate are not configured as isolated.
-   Go to **System > Advanced Settings** and locate the **Isolated GPU Device(s)** widget.
-   If necessary, click **Configure**, deselect the device(s) you want to allocate, and click **Save**.

-2. Ensure the GPU devices you want to allocate are not assigned to any existing VMs.
-   Go to **Virtualization**.
-   Select an existing VM and click on that row to expand it, then click **Edit**.
-   Scroll down to **GPU** and review configured devices.
-   If necessary, deselect the device you want to allocate to applications.
-   Repeat for any additional VMs on the system.

-If the GPU was previously isolated and/or assigned to a VM, you might need to reboot to free it up for app allocation.
-Restart the system then return to the **Resources Configuration** section of the application to see if expected devices are available.
-{{< /expand >}}

 ### Installing Custom Applications
 {{< include file="/static/includes/apps/CustomAppIntro.md" >}}